Justy2245/Video-Game-Manager/frontend/README.md

 ### `npm run electron-serve`

 Runs in an electron app
-The electron app will reload when you make changes to the frontend Will need to restart if changes to electron are made
+The electron app will reload when you make changes to the frontend.\
+Will need to restart if changes to electron are made